About the Society

 The Wild Life Preservation Society of Australia was founded in 1909 by a group of enthusiastic bushwalkers.
 Our founders suggested the need for such a group in a talk with the Naturalists’ Society of New South Wales (NSW).
 The Swedish Consul-General for Australia, Count Birger Mörner, organised the first preliminary discussion in the consulate on 11 May 1909.
 As an outcome of this discussion, it was decided to call a public meeting on forming such a society.
 Fifty people attended and were enrolled as the first members of the Society.
 Within one week, the newly formed Wild Life Preservation Society of Australia had grown to more than 100 members.
 The provisional committee worked hard, and in the same year, the inaugural meeting adopted a constitution and elected the first chairman, the Honourable Frederick Earle Winchcombe MLC.
 The Society pioneered the recognition of the need for legal protection for Australia’s animals and plants.

 Today, we are known as the Australian Wildlife Society (AWS).
 We are a national not-for-profit wildlife conservation organisation.
-Our mission is to conserve Australia’s wildlife (flora and fauna) through national environmental education, public awareness, advocacy, hands-on conservation work, and community involvement.
+Our mission is to conserve Australia’s wildlife (flora and fauna) through national environmental education, advocacy, and community involvement.
 We are an independent, non-controversial, and a-political body.
 We are a tax-deductible gift recipient registered with the Australian Charities and Not-for-profit Commission.
-Our public fund is listed on the Register of Environmental Organisations under item 6.1.1 of subsection 30-55(1) of the Income Tax Assessment Act 1997.
 The Society is funded through membership fees, sponsorship, partnerships, and donations and is managed by an elected Board of up to ten volunteer Directors.
 We hold regular monthly meetings to discuss important wildlife conservation matters and make several significant decisions on which we act.

 Our Society has always known that a battle is never really won until the victory is enshrined in legislation.
 We have always tried to convince politicians to include preserving Australia’s wildlife and its vital conservation habitat in all their planning and environmental issues and discussions.
 Furthermore, we act as a watchdog and advise government agencies and institutions regarding ecological and conservation problems concerning wildlife preservation.